alexisvannson/-E-Commerce-Graph-Recommendations/README.md

 - Automate backups and point-in-time recovery for PostgreSQL and Neo4j volumes.
 - Define infrastructure-as-code (Terraform, Ansible) to reproduce environments and scale clusters consistently.

-## 📋 Prerequisites

-- Docker and Docker Compose installed
-- At least 4GB of available RAM
-- Ports 5432, 7474, 7687, and 8000 available

 ##  Quick Start